tim-roberts1/tva/website/docs/development/getting-started/faq.md

 However, in the past couple of years, we have realized that just because we _can_ create component libraries...doesn't necessarily mean we _need_ to.
 This school of thought has brought us into the "headless" era where we can provide the maximum flexibility to consumers without sacrificing the control for them.

-To put simply, in order to give our users the most flexibility so they can have whatever starting point or tech stack they would like, going "headless" is the answer.
-Having a vanilla Javascript library (headless-styles) will always scale better than a vendor specific library.
+To put it simply, in order to give our users the most flexibility so they can have whatever starting point or tech stack they would like, going "headless" is the answer.
+Having a plain Javascript library (headless-styles) will always scale better than a vendor-specific library.

 _This allows our library to scale/work no matter the stack and accomodate everyone which is one of our core values - to be inclusive to all projects and platforms._